Pampa-Aerodesign/PampaPropellerDS/README.md

 ~~v0.3 - Convert all APC raw data into CSVs and store them in the repo~~

-v0.4 - Show data from the APC files in the Streamlit App
+v0.4 - Show data from the APC files in the Streamlit App; build documentation and unit tests for all functions.